oils-for-unix/oils/doc/j8-notation.md

   - Are bools nullable?
 Seems like no reason, but you could be missing
   - Are ints nullable?
 In SQL they probably are
   - Are floats nullable?
 Yes, like NA in R.
-  - Decoders can use a parallel typed column for nullability?
+  - Decoders can use a parallel typed column to indicate nulls?

 - It's OK to use plain TSV in YSH programs as well.
 You don't have to add types if you don't want to.